-If you don’t feel like mixing your own soil (it can get a little messy, especially if you have to do it indoors), there are plenty of commercial succulent soil mixes out there that you can use, both with potting soil and without potting soil.
+- If you don’t feel like mixing your own soil (it can get a little messy, especially if you have to do it indoors), there are plenty of commercial succulent soil mixes out there that you can use, such as this one with potting soil.

 What kind of planter do succulents need?

 When choosing a planter for your succulents, the same rules should be kept in mind: drainage is the keyword here.
 Standing water can kill your succulents before you even notice something is wrong.

 Many succulent lovers prefer using terracotta pots, as these are porous and allow for quick water evaporation.
 They also usually have a drainage hole, which is another must when it comes to succulent planters.